 - Being a small island, we are incredibly susceptible to cold winds, which dehydrates the skin thus making it sensitive.
-Irish people are very fond of toasting themselves in beside the radiator and then going out into the icy gusts straight after – this change in heat can dry your skin out leading to a host of other issues.
+Irish people are very fond of toasting themselves in beside the radiator and then going out into the icy gusts straight after – this change in heat can dry your skin out which means skin dehydration, flakiness, itchiness and “drinkles” aka dehydrated wrinkles.

 - I’m allowed to make this remark having personally worked with the skin of hundreds of Irish people in the past and in the present: we over-exfoliate and we take very hot showers to counteract the cold outside.
-When you exfoliate your face everyday of the week with gritty products (microbeads, DIY sugar scrubs etc.), you are literally stripping your skin of the vital oils that make up it’s barrier and, as I said earlier, this means that your skin is liable to free radical damage.
+When you exfoliate your face everyday of the week with gritty products (microbeads, DIY sugar scrubs etc.), you are literally stripping your skin of the vital oils that make up its barrier.

 What is the difference between sensitive skin and sensitised skin?